tao08141/UDPlex/docs/load_balancer_en.md

 **Example**:
 - `window_size: 10`
 - The window saves 10 samples, each representing 1 second of traffic statistics
-- `bps` and `pps` are the average bytes per second and packets per second over the past 10 seconds
+- `bps` and `pps` are the average bits per second and packets per second over the past 10 seconds

 ## Configuration Parameters